Things To Do In Calgary: The Ultimate Guide To 20+ Adventures

 While we heartily recommend paying admission and going into Heritage Park, they do have several shops and occasional musical performances in the plaza outside the main entrance.

-While entering the park itself isn’t free, you can score significant discounts with these Calgary coupons for the city’s main attractions.
+While entering the park itself isn’t free, these Calgary coupons for the city’s main attractions can get you significant discounts.

 Get your cowgirl on at the Calgary Stampede

-Summer in Calgary just isn’t the same unless you’ve had a go at the Calgary Stampede.
+Summer in Calgary just isn’t the same unless you’ve attended the Calgary Stampede.
 It is the Greatest Outdoor Show on Earth, after all.
-The Calgary Stampede is a 10-day long celebration – part carnival, part rodeo, 100% western hospitality.
+The Calgary Stampede is a 10-day celebration—part carnival, part rodeo, and 100% Western hospitality.

-Stampede combines Calgary’s heritage and community spirit for a one-of-a-kind experience, which brings thousands of tourists to the city.
+Stampede combines Calgary’s heritage and community spirit for a one-of-a-kind experience that attracts thousands of tourists to the city.

-Throughout Stampede (which typically begins the first Friday in July), there’s event after event.
-Check out some crazy rides, eat some weird food, watch the fireworks, hit up the Saddledome or Coca Cola Stage for amazing concerts and take in the evening performance.
+Throughout Stampede (which typically begins the first Friday in July), there is event after event.
+Check out some crazy rides, eat some weird food, watch the fireworks, hit up the Saddledome or Coca-Cola Stage for amazing concerts, and take in the evening performance.

 Things to do in Calgary